What Are the Best Vegetables and Leafy Greens for Rabbits?

 April 21, 2020🞄

-Like guinea pigs and chinchillas, about 70% of a rabbit’s diet should be high-quality grass hay paired with 20% species and age-specific pelleted food, plus 8-10% greens and veggies.
-Dark leafy greens should make up the majority of the latter category and fruits should be offered infrequently in very small amounts.
+Like guinea pigs and chinchillas, about 70% of a rabbit’s diet should be high-quality grass hay paired with 20% of a species-and-age-specific pelleted food, plus 8-10% greens and veggies.
+Dark leafy greens should make up the majority of the “greens and veggies” category of your rabbit’s diet, and fruits should be offered infrequently in very small amounts.
+Keep in mind that every animal is an individual and unique in their nutritional needs.
+Please consult your veterinarian to determine the best diet percentages for your individual pet, especially if your little one has known health concerns.

 How Much Leafy Greens and Vegetables Should Rabbits Eat?